-Process for Remediation and Retesting:
+6. Process for Remediation and Retesting:

-- If successful, the student earns a 77% score instead of the failing grade.
-If the student scores below a 77%, the higher of the two grades will be earned. - A maximum of 2 remediation tests are allowed per PN Foundations 1, PN Foundations 2, Medical Surgical Nursing 1, Medical Surgical Nursing 2,1 remediation tests is allowed for Comprehensive Nursing and Transitional Skills.
+• If successful, the student earns a 77% score instead of the failing grade.
+If the student scores below a 77%, the higher of the two grades will be earned.

+- A maximum of 2 remediation tests are allowed per course within PN Foundations 1, PN Foundations 2, Medical Surgical Nursing 1 and Medical Surgical Nursing 2.
+The exception to this is that only 1 remediation test is allowed for Comprehensive Nursing and Transitional Skills.
 Final exams are not allowed to be repeated, except for the HESI Exit in Comprehensive.
 At the end of any PN course, students with academic, professional or clinical grade below 77% will be dismissed from the program. - HESI scores for Final Exit HESI during Comprehensive course: - The HESI tests given at the end of Foundations 2, Med Surg 2 and Comprehensive will count as 30% of the cumulative academic grade; - Final exit HESI -Retesting is mandatory for all students with a HESI score <850 on the final exit exam.
-Grades and name submission to the Board of Nursing will be held until complete
+Grades and name submission to the Board of Nursing will be held until the HESI Exit is retaken and individual remediation is reviewed with the instructor or the department coordinator.
+The cumulative academic grade (including HESI) must be 77% or higher to pass regardless.